Seteco/Somorrostro/netdata-for-IoT.md

 When running in server hardware, it can collect thousands of system and application metrics **per second** with just 1% CPU utilization of a single core.
 Its web server responds to most data requests in about **half a millisecond** making its web dashboards spontaneous, amazingly fast!

 We constantly improve its performance.
 A month ago it was able to serve 400 chart refreshes per second per core. **Today it offers 1.800 chart refreshes per second per core** and it scales up to 2.500 with web gzip compression disabled!
+Without web gzip compression it can produce 300Mbps of chart data per core, constantly!

 netdata can also be a very efficient real-time monitoring solution for **IoT devices** (routers, media players, wifi access points, industrial controller and sensors of all kinds).
 Netdata will generally run everywhere a Linux kernel runs (and it is glibc and [musl-libc](https://www.musl-libc.org/) friendly).